jenkinsci/opsramp-notifier-plugin/README.md

-# vistara-jenkins-plugin
+# opsramp-jenkins-plugin
-A Jenkins plugin to receive build status events as Vistara alerts
+A Jenkins plugin to receive build status events as OpsRamp alerts

 Requirements
 ============

-* An account at **[Vistara][]**
+* An account at **[OpsRamp][]**
 * ** Jenkins** integration should install
 * **Jenkins 1.605** or newer

 Usage
 =====

-Use the Vistara Notifier to get build status events as Vistara alerts.
+Use the OpsRamp Notifier to get build status events as OpsRamp alerts.

 1. In your Jenkins, define configuration details in global and use these details to invoke build notification statues.
  a.
 Go to *Manage Jenkins* section
  b.
 Click on *Configure System*.
-At bottom, you will find *Vistara Notifier* section.
+At bottom, you will find *OpsRamp Notifier* section.
  c.
 Enter required details  (*Client ID, API Key and API Secret*).
-2. In job configuration go to the *Post-build Actions* section, click on *Add post-build action* and select *Vistara  notification*
+2. In job configuration go to the *Post-build Actions* section, click on *Add post-build action* and select *OpsRamp  notification*

 If you have configured everything correctly, Jenkins will notify you build status events as alerts.